itsmeow/ClaimIt/docs/claims/claim_management.md

 ClaimManager.getManager().getClaimsOwnedByPlayer(uuid);
 ```

-This can also be null if the player owns no claims.
+The list is empty if no claims are found.

 ### Getting all Claims
 Simple: